Ylaaan/YNR/Virtualisation/Containers/Kubernetes/K8s_taints_tolerations_nodeSelector_affinity.md

 Note :

 - Adding a `-` to the end of an existing taint will delete it from the node.
-- `NoSchedule` will prevetn new pods from being scheduled.
+- `NoSchedule` will prevent new pods from being scheduled.
 - `NoExecute` will kill current pods without the toleration on the node

 ## 🆗Toleration🆗